Astrophysics MSc

 Winds, Bubbles and Explosions – 15 credits

 Massive stars inject radiative and mechanical energy into the interstellar medium via their intense photon fluxes, powerful winds and SN explosions.
 This “feedback” is at least partially responsible for dispersing the molecular gas from massive star-forming regions.
 On larger scales, the energy injected from groups of massive stars powers galactic fountains and superwinds.
-This module covers the theory behind these processes and the necessary background to understand them.
+In this module, you will cover the theory behind these processes and the necessary background to understand them.

 Exoplanetary Systems – 15 credits